FoloToy/folotoy-doc/docs/installation/flyio.md

 Your app is ready!
 Deploy with `flyctl deploy`
 ```

-"This way, you have created an app.
+This way, you have created an app.
 Open the fly.io dashboard in a browser and navigate to the newly created project to add several password configurations that you will need.

 <img width="1515" alt="image" src="https://github.com/FoloToy/folotoy-doc/assets/1455685/58a3a4c0-bae8-481c-91ed-5f0f5476d286" />